PolyTrack Speedrun Strategies: Advanced Techniques for Record Times

 Braking Minimization:

-- Brake only when absolutely necessary
+- Brake ONLY when absolutely necessary

-- Feather brake (tap) instead of holding
+- Feather brake (tap) instead of holding (saves 0.1-0.2s per corner)

-- Use drift to scrub speed instead of brakes
+- Use drift to scrub speed (-15 km/h vs. brake = -30 km/h)

 Momentum Management: